kubernetes/dashboard/docs/design/cache.md

 - **Latency**: The time delay between a user action and the corresponding response from the system.

 ## Proposal
-[//]: # (The proposed solution involves implementing a caching layer within the Kubernetes Dashboard that stores API responses for a configurable duration.
-This caching layer will intercept API requests and serve cached data when available, falling back to the API server only when necessary.
-The solution will leverage techniques such as time-based expiration and cache invalidation strategies to ensure data freshness while balancing performance.)
+The proposed solution involves implementing a caching layer within the Kubernetes Dashboard that stores a configurable amount of API responses for a configurable duration.
+This caching layer will hook into Kubernetes client interfaces and serve cached data when available, falling back to the API server only when necessary.
+The solution will leverage techniques such as time and cost based expiration and cache invalidation strategies to ensure data freshness while balancing performance.

+In general, it will resemble the "cache-and-network" type of caching due to the nature of Dashboard auth layer.
+Since Dashboard does not require any permissions on its own, it has to rely on the user permissions and the only time when it can act as a user is the time from receiving a request to sending a response.
+Such an architecture requires an on-the-fly client creation as well as background cache updates.

+In order to ensure that cached data will not be served to unauthorized entities, every time before API returns data from the cache, it will first create a Self Subject Access Review request to the API server in order to validate user permissions.

+It is especially important in a multi-cluster scenarios where Dashboard API is used to access multiple clusters.
+To avoid the situation where path stored in cache could be served from the wrong cluster context, multi-cluster cache context needs to have a way to exchange user authorization token for a unique context ID and it has to be a part of the cache key.

+Cache key should consist of the below fields:
+- **Kind**: a resource kind
+- **Namespace**: optional namespace name
+- **List Options**: `v1.ListOptions` should also be part of the key to ensure that filtered API requests are stored under a separate cache key
+- **Context ID**: optional context id, used only in multi-context caching, controlled by dedicated argument

+SHA should be created based on the above key structure and used as an internal cache key.

 ## Design
 [//]: # (The design of the API caching solution consists of the following components:)